Capitalize this term. It is considered to be English and is therefore not italicized as a foreign word.

 extracurricular, interlibrary, midyear, minicomputer, multicultural, nondegree, postdoctoral, preenrollment, reevaluate, semicolon, socioeconomic

-There are two types of exceptions, though:
+There are three types of exceptions, though:

 Hyphenate if closing up the word would make it confusing, ambiguous, or difficult to read.